Current Deals from AT&T

 AT&T INTERNET 1000

-- AT&T Internet 1000 connection powers strong whole-home Wi-Fi with unlimited internet data and 20x faster upload speeds than cable.
+- AT&T Internet 1000 is a fiber internet connection that powers strong whole-home Wi-Fi with unlimited data and 20x faster upload speeds than cable.
 Best for connected homes, online gamers, and home office power users.

 - 940 Mbps data upload and download speeds

 - $60/mo. for 12 mos. + taxes & equipment fee

 - May not be available in your area.